 One out of every eight couples will have trouble conceiving.
 About one-third of the time, it turns out that male factor infertility is the problem.
 If you and your partner are having difficulty conceiving, you may need to have a semen analysis to examine the overall health of your sperm.
 If your semen analysis results are not normal, you will likely need to see a urologist who specializes in male fertility.

 While working with a urologist, you may find yourself doing some research on your own.
 As such, you are likely to bump into some common myths about male factor infertility.
 These myths may cause some anxiety when you hear what others are saying about habits that might hurt your chances.
-In this article, we share five myths and truths about male factor infertility and the healthy habits that can help.
+In this article, we share five myths and truths about male factor infertility and provide healthy habits for men.

 Myth #1: Marijuana use causes male factor infertility.